-What was previously achieved with the help of a big satellite hovering over the geosynchronous orbit, can now is smoothly and efficiently done with a constellation of small satellites revolving at a lower-earth orbit.
-This also adds to economic viability and provides more opportunities to individual players and small companies and make space accessible to a large segment of the economy, thus delivering quality services even in remote areas.
+What was previously achieved with the help of a big satellite hovering over geosynchronous orbit, is now smoothly and efficiently done with a constellation of small satellites revolving at a lower-earth orbit.
+This also adds to economic viability and provides more opportunities to individual players and small companies, making space accessible to a large segment of the economy, thus delivering quality services even in remote areas.

 Further technological innovations and sophisticated research would lead to a reduction in the size of rockets on the lines of Moore’s Law in electronics.

 Small Rockets would boost telecommunication services, but its applications would encompass sectors from agriculture to insurance to defense.
 It is said that small satellites for military-purpose espionage would be more efficient and less prone to detection and sabotage by other countries than the conventional spying satellites.

 Before the launch of Electron, small satellites used to be launched on payload ridesharing with a big satellite.
 This saved cost but the downside was the total dependence on big satellite and in case of a technical glitch or delay in the trip the small satellites too would have to wait.
 From a business perspective, this wasn’t viable and it limited independent operability of small satellite makers.